+Messrs.
+Abdi, Bencuya, Guilbault, Hilton, Leza and Meyers were also granted stock options on October 1, 2014.
+The stock option grants to each of these Non-Employee Directors consisted of 10,000 shares and had a grant-date fair value of \$25,645.
+On September 18, 2014, we granted Mr. Guilbault and Mr. Hilton 24,000 stock options each, which had a grant-date fair value of \$68,162.

-As described above, we granted each of the Non-Employee Directors an award of restricted stock units on September 1, 2011 following our 2011 annual meeting of stockholders.
-The awards to each Non-Employee Director consisted of 13,000 restricted stock units and had a grant-date fair value of \$77,350.
-For these purposes, the "grant-date fair value" of an award is the fair value on the grant date determined under the principles used to calculate the grant-date fair value of equity awards for purposes of our financial statements.
+For these purposes, the "grant-date fair value" of an award is determined under the principles used to calculate the grant-date fair value of equity awards for purposes of our financial statements.
 See footnote (1) above for the assumptions and methodologies used to value these awards.